Local

 RELATED STORIES:

 Cone also gave an update on the U.S. Soccer headquarters move to Fayette County.
-She says the success of Atlanta United and diversity of the region are two just reasons why they chose metro Atlanta.
+She says the success of Atlanta United and the diversity of the region are just two reasons why they chose metro Atlanta.

 Batson says the federation has made progress with the plan to move headquarters and will share groundbreaking plans in the coming weeks.